Crawl Space Solutions

 How do crawl spaces get so damp?
 Roof water may be falling too close to your home.
 A typical roof can produce 1,250 gallons of water during a one-inch rainstorm.
 If this water is not properly drained away from the home, it can saturate the ground around your home.
 In the summer, excessive watering of the landscape and flowerbeds can create too much moisture around the foundation.
 If your home is on a slope, the rainwater will flow down the slope and pool next to your foundation.
 Even if there is not standing water, this moist soil will evaporate in to your crawl space, as the capillary action in described above.

-In order to properly control dampness and odors in the crawl space, the best method is to install an encapsulation system as well as an air quality control system to control the humidity and prevent it from getting too high.
+In order to properly control dampness and odors in the crawl space, the best method is to install an encapsulation system as well as an indoor air quality control system to control the humidity and prevent it from getting too high.

 Leaking or Standing Water

 Water can enter a crawl space when ground water rises during a hard rain, or even through capillary action, where surface tension will pull water through the soil, directly into your crawl space.
-You may also have a problem if your crawl space happens to fall beneath the water table line.
+You may also have a problem if your crawl space happens to fall beneath the water table line or the frost line.
 Whatever the reason, it is important to find the source and correct the problem.
 Standing water in the crawl space is unhealthy for your home environment because it invites excess moisture, mold growth, and sometimes bugs and critters.
 This unhealthy air will make its way directly to your living space and could affect your family.

 Perma-Seal can provide you with a drainage solution for your crawl space that will help control the level of water and keep it from flooding.
 We can simultaneously install an encapsulation system to make your crawl space a brighter, cleaner and healthier place for storage.

-Nasty Plastic or Dirt Crawl Space
+Nasty Plastic or Dirt Floor Crawl Space

-Dirt crawl spaces allow odors, gases and critters to have a free pas into your home.
+Dirt floor crawl spaces allow odors, gases and critters to have a free pas into your home.
 If you are living with a dirt crawl space, or even a cheap plastic sheeting over the dirt, soil gases and odors can find their way directly into your living areas, which can affect your family’s health.
 You also will not feel comfortable storing anything of value in that area without any protection against water, moisture or critters.

 By installing a complete encapsulation system we can prevent any outside dirt and critters from entering the crawl space.